A package from the bush

 The name wallaby is derived from the Eora Aboriginal people of coastal NSW.
-The name wallaby now refers to about 30 species of macropod found in Australia and Papua New Guinea.
+It now refers to about 30 species of macropod found in Australia and Papua New Guinea.
 Many species are named after the habitat they occupy, such as Rock Wallabies and Swamp Wallabies.

 A wallaby’s forelimbs are small and mainly used for feeding.
 They have a pointed snout, large ears and and a fur coat that can be coloured grey, rufous, brown, black or white.

 Wallabies feature in Aboriginal creation stories – the Wallaby Dreaming story of central Australia, for instance.
-They also provide fur and are an important source of protein.
+They also provided fur and were an important source of protein.

 And sadly, some species are now extinct.
 The Eastern Hare Wallaby, the Crescent Nail-tail Wallaby are two species that have become extinct since European settlement.

 Wallabies are herbivores and they mostly eat grass.
 They can also eat leaves and fruits, and other plants such as ferns and herbs.
 When grazing, wallabies will often congregate in small groups, though most species are typically solitary.
 Wallabies are more active in the evening and early morning, especially those in arid areas.

 Wallabies belong to the famously bizarre group of mammals known as marsupials.
 When born, their tiny undeveloped young are the size of a jelly bean.
 They crawl to their mother’s pouch, where they suckle milk from a teat.
 After a couple of months, they’re able to leave the pouch, but will sometimes jump back in when scared!

 When threatened, wallabies may thump their feet and make a hoarse noise to sound an alarm to others.
 They can also deliver a forceful kick with their back legs – a technique that’s also used by males when fighting each other.